 There's no lazy weekend meal quite like roast pork belly.
-Rich, nourishing, and immense in flavour, there's a reason this has become a classic on roast dinner menus everywhere!
-Pork is a meat that actually benefits from slow cooking, so prepare to dedicate a whole morning or afternoon to cooking this wonderful cut of meat.
+Rich, nourishing, and immense in flavour, it's an indulgence unlike any other.
+Pork is a meat that actually benefits from slow cooking, so learning how to cook pork belly is all about patience – think devoting a whole morning or afternoon to cooking this wonderful cut of meat.
 It's going to be worth it!

 Quality really matters with pork belly, so we do recommend getting free range and/or organic pork for this recipe.